balajisibm/SQL/README.md

 Question-2:
-Find out the list of distinct recalling firms & their ---status that belongs to the CANADA & of Class -1
+Find out the list of distinct recalling firms & their status that belongs to the CANADA & of Class -1

 SQL Code-2: